-If you want to sue for money after an accident in Wisconsin involving a semi truck or other company vehicle, attorney Lindsay Lien Rinholen can help you get the money you and your family deserve.
-Use the form below to contact our law firm and talk to Lindsay about your personal injury or wrongful death claim.
+If you want to sue for money after an accident in Wisconsin involving a semi truck or other company vehicle, our team can help you get the money you and your family deserve.
+Use the form below to contact our law firm about your personal injury or wrongful death claim.

 Trucking Company Insurance